Car problems Renault

 Renault Modus – compact MPV for town and family use

-The Renault Modus combines compact dimensions with a practical interior, but it is not free of problems.
-The steering rack is prone to wear, as is the suspension.
-Faults with the door locks and other minor electrical issues in the interior are not uncommon.
-Do you use the car for both short city trips and longer motorway journeys?
-Then a balanced maintenance strategy is important, so you can stay ahead of problems.
+The Renault Modus combines compact dimensions with a practical interior, but it is not free from problems.
+The steering rack is prone to wear.
+The suspension is as well.
+Faults in the door locks and other small electrical niggles in the interior occur.
+Do you use the car for both short city journeys and longer motorway runs?
+Then a balanced maintenance strategy is important.
+That way you stay ahead of potential problems.

 Read more: Renault Modus

-‘ Wear on the brakes and drivetrain is therefore something to watch closely. ’
+‘ Wear to the brakes and drivetrain is therefore something to watch. ’

 Renault Koleos – SUV with comfort and points to watch

-On the Renault Koleos, problems can occur with the 4×4 system or the gearbox.
-The electronics of assistance systems such as parking sensors and driver aids are also not always fault-free.
-The Koleos is a heavy car, and you can tow a trailer or caravan with it.
-Wear on the brakes and drivetrain is therefore something to watch closely.
-During a test drive, pay close attention to the gearchange quality and any unusual noises from the drivetrain.
+With the Renault Koleos, problems can occur with the 4×4 system or the transmission.
+The electronics of driver-assistance systems, such as parking sensors and driving aids, are not always fault-free either.
+The Koleos is a heavy car.
+In addition, you can use it to tow a trailer or caravan.
+Wear to the brakes and drivetrain is therefore something to watch.
+During a test drive, pay close attention to how the gearbox shifts and to any unusual noises from the drivetrain.

 Read more: Renault Koleos